Nepal Tibet Bhutan Tour

 Driving time: 7 hours (350km)

-The golden sunset at Everest’s peak will be the most beautiful view you will witness in the entire journey.
+The golden sunset at Everest’s peak will be the most beautiful view you will witness throughout the journey.
 Take your time to capture the beautiful scenery and save the memories in your photograph.

 Overnight in Everest base camp or nearby monastery or lodge